List of Top 10 Books Recommended by Elon Musk

 The book is a nonfiction novel that discusses the potential benefits and possible risks of extreme Artificial Intelligence.
 Potential benefits include effective results by limiting human efforts and errors.
 Potential risks include the extermination of the human race.

 - By titling the final invention, the author indicates that the human race may extinct to invent anything further.

-- He warns very sophisticated AI can empower humans or it may result at an end of the human era and beginning of machine ruling.
+- He warns very sophisticated AI can empower humans, or it may result at an end of the human era and the beginning of machine ruling.

-- Consider the consequences with unregulated development of AI.
+- Consider the consequences of the unregulated development of AI.

 #10 – Life 3.0

 Being Human in the Age of Artificial Intelligence

 Every scientist and inventor works hard to develop AI systems.
 Max also discusses AI and its impacts on the life of future generations on Earth and beyond Earth.
 Max says AI has much potential for humanity.
 He says the human civilization is moving towards the technological era, which he called the “Life 3.0”.

 - Human life has three developmental stages.
 Life 1.0 = biological origins, Life 2.0 = cultural developments in human society, and lastly Life 3.0 = technological era of humans.

 - The author discusses both positive and negative scenarios like friendly AI or human extinction due to AI.